|Join Our Mailing List!||

 TRACKED DISCUSSION GROUPS – CONCURRENT SESSIONS

-Concurrent SPOTLIGHT Discussion Groups shine a light on Private Equity, Venture Capital, Hedge Funds, Real Estate, Debt, and Infrastructure.
+Concurrent SPOTLIGHT Discussion Groups shine a light on Private Equity, Venture Capital, Hedge Funds, Real Estate, Debt and Real Assets.
 Facilitated by leaders in each asset class, these discussions provide a small-group forum for a candid and in-depth look at topics important to general partners, limited partners and advisors to the industry.

 SPOTLIGHT ON PRIVATE EQUITYBefore the Close: Putting Your Acquisition on the Right Track